rabfulton/ChatGTK/README.md

   - For **Gemini models**, this uses Grounding with Google Search via the `google_search` tool as documented in the Gemini API ([Gemini Google Search grounding](https://ai.google.dev/gemini-api/docs/google-search)).
   - For Grok, this uses both a built-in `web_search` tool and a builtin `x_search` tool when appropriate.
   - Only models that support these tools will be configured to use them; when enabled, the assistant can automatically call web search when it needs fresh, real‑world information and return grounded answers with citations.

+## Memory System

+ChatGTK supports three complementary memory mechanisms that can be used separately or together to give your assistant context awareness:

+### 1. Conversation Buffer (Short-term Memory)
+Controls how many recent messages are sent to the model in each request.

+- Configure via **Settings → General → Conversation Buffer Length**
+- Options: `ALL` (entire conversation), or a specific number (e.g., `10`, `20`, `50`)
+- Setting a limit helps manage token costs for long conversations while keeping recent context
+- Acts as "working memory" - the model sees recent exchanges but older messages are not sent

+### 2. Search Tool (Long-term Recall)
+Allows the model to search past conversations and local documents using keyword matching.

+- Enable via **Tools** dialog or **Settings → Tool Options → Search/Memory Tool**
+- Uses word-boundary grep-style matching (e.g., "dog" matches "dog," but not "doggedly")
+- Can search:
+  - **Conversation history**: All saved chats (current conversation excluded)
+  - **Local directories**: Text files (.txt, .md, .json, .log, .csv) in configured folders
+- The model decides when to search based on user questions like "What did we discuss about X?"
+- Returns matching message snippets with source attribution
+- Configure **Show Results in Chat** to control whether results appear in the UI or only go to the model

+### 3. Semantic Memory (Vector Database)
+Provides intelligent, meaning-based recall using embeddings and a vector database.

+- Enable via **Settings → Memory** page
+- Requires optional dependencies: `qdrant-client` and optionally `sentence-transformers` for local embeddings
+- **Embedding Providers**:
+  - **Local**: Uses sentence-transformers (e.g., `all-MiniLM-L6-v2`) - runs offline, no API costs
+  - **OpenAI**: Uses `text-embedding-3-small` or other OpenAI embedding models
+  - **Gemini**: Uses Google's `text-embedding-004` model
+  - **Custom**: Any OpenAI-compatible `/v1/embeddings` endpoint, tested using `mistral-embed`
+- **How it works**:
+  - Messages are automatically converted to embeddings and stored in a local Qdrant database
+  - When you chat, relevant past context is retrieved based on semantic similarity
+  - Retrieved memories are injected into the conversation as additional context
+- **Configuration options**:
+  - **Store Mode**: Store `all` messages, only `user` messages, or only `assistant` messages
+  - **Auto Import**: Automatically store new messages as they occur
+  - **Top K**: Number of relevant memories to retrieve (1-20)
+  - **Min Similarity**: Threshold for memory relevance (0.0-1.0)
+- **Import existing history**: Use the **Import** button to index your existing conversation history
+- Unlike the Search Tool, semantic memory finds conceptually related content even without exact keyword matches

+### Combining Memory Types
+- Use **Conversation Buffer** for immediate context (what was just discussed)
+- Use **Search Tool** for explicit recall ("find where we talked about X")
+- Use **Semantic Memory** for automatic, intelligent context injection
+- All three can be enabled simultaneously for comprehensive memory coverage

 ## FAQ